dl011492/Deep-Learning-Dashboard/README.md

 ---
 ## Requirements
 This simple GUI is created using Tkinter.
-It works fine with the following minnimum requirements:
+It works fine with the following minimum requirements:
-- ## Python 3.9
+- ** Python 3.9
-- ## TensorFlow 2.10 (to be able to use CUDA 11.2 cuDNN 8.1 on Windows 10)
+- ** TensorFlow 2.10 (to be able to use CUDA 11.2 cuDNN 8.1 on Windows 10)
-- ## The script also works with newer TensorFlow versions under Linux
+- ** The script also works with newer TensorFlow versions under Linux

 ## Features